atreyaray/CassinoGame/README.md

 - The player with Diamonds-10 gets 2 points.
 - The player with Spades-2 gets 1 point.
 At any point in time, the game state can be saved onto a file and also retrieved from a file using a custom file format.

+### User Interface ​:
+The program can be run through a graphical user interface (GUI) which can be run through the GameGUI.scala file.
+Upon running, the GUI presents the first page where the user may choose a computer opponent and the number of human opponents.
+After selecting whether or not to have a computer opponent with the help of the toggle button and choosing the number of human opponents with a drop-down list, when the “OK” button is pressed, multiple text fields appear to allow inputs for the name of players.

+  The names of all the opponents can then be entered and then the “Next” button may be pressed.
+After this, a new page appears which contains the game window.

+ The game window is where the entirety of the game runs.
+There are “Capture” and “Trail” buttons on the bottom right which may be clicked to execute those respective moves.
+The player’s icon, name and hand are displayed on the bottom.
+In the centre, the cards on the table, visible to all the players, are shown.
+The right side contains the Score panel where the score of each player is given besides their corresponding icon.
+On the right of the panel, there is a text box which gives some helpful tips about the gameplay.
+During the computer’s turn, the GUI displays the move that the computer opponent makes.
+This involves having one card from the hand being visible, along with the selection to capture from the table (if any).
+The user may click anywhere on the window to proceed to the next turn.
+For a regular player’s turn, the player may click on any card from their own hand along with one or more cards from those available on the table to execute a capture.
+After selecting the required collection of cards, the “Capture” button must be clicked.
+An invalid capture move is not allowed and prompts a suggestion on the text box above

+  On the other hand, a “Trail” move is always valid and can be executed by the player by first selecting the card in their hand that they want to trail and subsequently pressing the Trail button.
+Upon the successful execution of a “Capture” or “Trail” move, a new window pops up, informing the players of the change of turn, thereby allowing privacy and hiding the hand of individual players.

+  The instructions page can be accessed through a drop-down in the menu bar.
+Clicking on it takes the user to a separate page.
+The instructions are given in text format and the user may scroll down to read the entirety of the text.
+After reading, the instructions, clicking on the “Got It” button will take the user back.

+ The data of a particular game may be saved in a .txt file and the same file may be loaded at a later time to allow continuity of the game.
+The “Open” and “Save” buttons inside the “Settings” dropdown open FileChoosers which allow users to do the same.
+Apart from that, the “New Game” option in the menu bar creates a new game whenever clicked.